Garden rooms are an affordable and effective way to create extra space if you don’t have a spare room, or if extending or moving isn’t an option.

 Craig Riley, from Green Studios, has seen growth in this area, too, where people want to create year-round accommodation rather than something for occasional use.

-“The garden room works well for those with elderly parents who want to give them independence but also be on hand to help and support them,” he says.
+“The garden room works well for those with elderly parents who want to give them independence but also be on hand to help and support them,” says Craig.
 “It can also be used by children coming back from university who can’t afford to make the first step onto the property ladder.”

 Manufacturer Pod Space says that garden rooms are growing – it’s been asked to design much larger buildings this year (upwards of 60m2).